 - Up to two people can ride tandem.

 - You can hold a purse or backpack in your lap, but it's easier to slide without.

 - Friends and family who aren't sliding can watch and video from the Observation Deck below.
 There's a stairway between the two so you don't have to deal with elevator lines.

 - They take your photo on the slide, which you can purchase for an additional $25.
-It may seem like a lot, but if you didn't have someone at the bottom recording it for you, it will last a lot longer than the 3-second slide.
+It may seem like a lot, but it will last a lot longer than the 3-second slide.

 - Guests in wheelchairs may be accommodated on the Skyslide

 - " Guests who are pregnant, think they might be pregnant, have any history of high blood pressure, heart conditions, back/neck/bone injuries or recent surgery or illness are discouraged from riding and do so at their own risk."